open-ephys/bonsai-onix1-docs/articles/tutorials/tune-readsize.md

 > and therefore is not made available through
 > <xref:OpenEphys.Onix1.ConfigureBreakoutBoard> like the rest of the local
 > devices (analog IO, digital IO, etc.)
+<-- so how to find device addresses? -->

 Next we configure <xref:OpenEphys.Onix1.StartAcquisition>'s
 <xref:OpenEphys.Onix1.StartAcquisition.ReadSize>
+<xref:OpenEphys.Onix1.StartAcquisition.WriteSize> properties.

+<-- WriteSize also exists. it is this. we set it to xx. because of... -->

-<xref:OpenEphys.Onix1.StartAcquisition.WriteSize> properties. `WriteSize` is set
+`WriteSize` is set
 to 16384 bytes.
 This defines a readily-available pool of memory for the creation of output data frames.
 A larger size will reduce the frequency of dynamic memory allocation system calls but increase the expense of each of those calls.
 The